zum Hauptinhalt

 Prohibition of child labour

 ENRX does not accept any form of child labour or that children below the lawful minimum age for admission to employment are engaged in our business.
 If persons below the age of 18 are involved, we demand special precautions to safeguard their health, security and rights.
 Persons below the age of 18 shall not perform dangerous or night time labour, and their work shall not inflict damage on their education or development.
-EFD Induction and its Stakeholders fully support, and will act in accordance with, the UN Convention on the Rights of the Child4
+ENRX and its Stakeholders fully support, and will act in accordance with, the UN Convention on the Rights of the Child4

 Discrimination and harassment